 From the time you first begin ninth grade, you have four years to complete your core course requirements.THIS IS CRITICALLY IMPORTANT: if you repeated a grade, your window for completing all requisite courses closes at the end of your junior year.

-One way to avoid doubling up is to request an early determination by the NCAA.
+One way to have your eligibility status checked is to request an early determination by the NCAA.
 The NCAA will consider this only in your junior (or third) year (see “Juniors” below).
 Overt interest from a college can be a powerful catalyst.
 If a college is interested in you, please let the NCAA know as soon as possible.
-The college can then act on your behalf, in facilitating an early determination of eligibility, which could eliminate the need for doubling up on a course (i.e. English).
+The college can then act on your behalf, in facilitating an early determination of eligibility.
 Final approval is based on a completed transcript.

 What You Need to Do